 A little message to the partner that doesn’t have a chronic illness

 Please understand that your partner wishes that they could go out to dinner, go dancing, and spend the rest of the evening getting busy with you in the bedroom.
-Unfortunately, pain gets in their way.
-Whether they are amidst a flare or know that they will pay for all activity with an onslaught of physical pain the next day, pain rules their brain.
+Unfortunately, the pain gets in their way.
+Whether amidst a flare or not, know that they will pay for all activity with an onslaught of physical pain the next day, pain rules their brain.

 If they say no to a night out, they aren’t rejecting you.
 If they don’t want to have sex that night, it isn’t because they find you unattractive or don’t love you.
 They are in pain…..